Residency Program

 Schedule Overview

-In the first year, our residents primarily complete coursework to earn a Master of Public Health degree from the UC Berkeley School of Public Health.
+In the first year, our residents primarily complete coursework to earn a Master of Public Health degree from the UC Berkeley School of Public Health, while also seeing patients in our Occupational Medicine faculty practice at UCSF and staffing our bloodborne pathogen hotline.

 A typical schedule is shown below.